freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 > - Beta Testing

 ## Acceptance Criteria
-Acceptance criteria are defined on the basis of the following attributes
+Acceptance criteria are defined on the basis of the following attributes:

 > - Functional Correctness and Completeness
 >